dburrows/teachingApp/README.md

 Then follow <https://postgresapp.com/documentation/cli-tools.html> to add the command line utilities to your path

-Start Postgres.app, then double click on the postgres database icon to get a terminal prompt in psql (you should see `postgres=>` in the prompt)
+Start Postgres.app, hit Initialise to set up your postgres instance, then double click on the postgres database icon to get a terminal prompt in psql (you should see `postgres=>` in the prompt)

 ![postgres.app](./docs/images/postgresapp.png)